proletariatgames/vertexy/prefabs/README.md

 * allowRotation: Boolean argument.
 If true, this prefab can be rotated.
 Optional argument; defaults to false.
 * allowReflection: Boolean argument.
 If true, this prefab can be reflected.
 Optional argument; defaults to false.
 * tiles: A 2D array of integers representing tiles.
 A -1 value represents an empty tile that isn't a part of this prefab.
 This argument is mandatory.
+* neighbors: An array of direction:string pairs representing prefab neighbors.
+For any of these directions, it will mandate that at least one tile in this prefab has the neighbor prefab in the appropriate direction.
+Optional argument, and all the neighbors are optional as well.
+    * right: String argument.
+Optional argument; defaults to "".
+    * left: String argument.
+Optional argument; defaults to "".
+    * above: String argument.
+Optional argument; defaults to "".
+    * below: String argument.
+Optional argument; defaults to "".